ingenerator/kohana-view

 Advanced examples

-As standard, Views require that the array passed to AbstractViewModel->display() contains values for all defined variables.
+Anything that extends AbstractViewModel will enforce that the array passed to AbstractViewModel->display() contains values for all properties that are "view model properties".
 This is to ensure that the view model is always in the correct state even if it is rendered multiple times (as often happens with partials and sub-views).

 class View_Something extends AbstractViewModel {